Weston-Dilling/Foundations-of-Computer-Science-1/README.md

 # Foundations-of-Computer-Science-1
-All my code from CS 1 and CS  1 Lab
+All my code from CS 1 and CS  1 Lab.
 All of the code in this repository is extremely simple.
 Below I have a summary of what each prog and Lab assignment does.
 Each program has a more deatailed description within it that's commented out at the top.